 Part IV of Chapter 218, Florida Statutes, covers other facets of investment of local government funds, such as local government investment policies (Section 218.415).
 Because this review, as mandated by Section 218.405, is of the pooled investment fund created by section 218.405 only, these sections are not a part of this review.

 CONCLUSION

-Based on the foregoing, this review finds that the Local Government Surplus Funds Trust Fund, Florida PRIME, is in compliance with the requirements of Sections 218.40 - 218.412, Florida Statutes.
+Based on the foregoing, the Local Government Surplus Funds Trust Fund, Florida PRIME, was in compliance with the requirements of Sections 218.40 - 218.412, Florida Statutes for the period covered by this review.